deadlyvipers/dojo_rules/introduction.md

-hi my name is Jose A. Garcia
+ my name is Jose A. Garcia
+ my path is Java